suterma/CopyForReview/README.md

 # CopyForReview
-A Visual Studio extension for formatted copying of code snippets.

-Allows to copy code, with file, class, method and line info, suitable for code reviews.
+CopyForReview is a Visual Studio Extension that allows to copy code with a formatting.
+It removes unecessary whitespace, adds file, class, method and line info, suitable for sharing code or writing code reviews.
+Four output formats are currently supported: Text, Send via Email , Stack Overflow Markdown and Foswiki Markup.
-This supports creating written reviews of source code.

-Currently, only a foswiki-styled output is supported, and only for C# code files.

 Note: This extension is in Beta stage.
 Feedback is highly welcome.
 Please email to marcel@codeministry.ch.